1919 Vorarlberg annexation referendum: Aftermath

 At the Paris Peace Conference, the Vorarlberg question was treated as a secondary matter, despite the presence of Provincial Governor Ender with the Austrian delegation.
 Ender participated as a representative of Vorarlberg but was only considered an expert with internal say.
-The authority to raise the Vorarlberg question to the Allied powers rested solely with Austrian Chancellor Karl Renner and a few of his close advisors, who aimed to prevent the loss of any province.
+The authority to raise the Vorarlberg question to the Allied powers rested solely with Austrian Chancellor Karl Renner and a few of his close advisers, who aimed to prevent the loss of any province.
 Switzerland refrained from expressing support for Vorarlberg's desire for union to the Allied powers as the Swiss Federal Council did not want to interfere in another state's internal affairs and force a secession, and although the French initially showed some willingness to agree, they ultimately opposed the union.
 The Treaty of Saint-Germain-en-Laye, signed on 10 September 1919, made no provision for a plebiscite in Vorarlberg and with no support from any outside power, the province was to remain with Austria as the independence of Austria was "inalienable otherwise than with the consent of the Council of the League of Nations."

 While the Swiss government never expressed support for union, the Swiss government did, however, provide aid to the region, allowing the local government to avoid a serious famine.
 Campaigning for the cause would continue into the mid-1920s in both Austria and Switzerland but would eventually die out.
 Efforts by the people of Vorarlberg to get the League of Nations to agree to a union with Switzerland were also failures.